 Tiredness and fatigue

 Fatigue may affect your ability to think clearly and make decisions.
+You will also probably be told when you need to stop driving and doing other activities.
 This can be frustrating, particularly if you are trying to put your affairs in order.
-You may want to deal with these practical concerns at a time of day when you have more energy.
+You may want to deal with any demanding or practical concerns at a time of day when you have more energy.